 What's happened

-On the night of September 17-18, 2024, a harvest supermoon coincided with a partial lunar eclipse, visible across North America, South America, Europe, and Africa.
-The supermoon appeared larger and brighter than usual, while the eclipse cast a shadow on a small portion of the moon, peaking at 3:44 AM BST.
+On September 17-18, 2024, a supermoon coincided with a partial lunar eclipse, visible across North America, South America, Europe, and Africa.
+The supermoon, known as the Harvest Moon, appeared larger and brighter due to its proximity to Earth, while the eclipse darkened a small portion of the moon's surface.

 Why it matters